Dr Cox is now based at Durham University. You can find his profile and more information here.

 Research Interests

-The behavior of liquids and their interfaces underlies many important phenomena across the biological and physical sciences.
+The behaviour of liquids and their interfaces underlies many important phenomena across the biological and physical sciences.
 I use molecular simulations and statistical mechanics to elicit the microscopic details of interfacial systems, with an emphasis on perhaps the most important of all liquids: water and its salt solutions.

 Recent research has focused on improving simulations methods to give a better description of ions adsorbed to charged interfaces [1], which is important for tackling complex problems such as ice nucleation [2].
 I also have a keen interest in understanding dielectric response in water [3,4] and its implications for aqueous ion solvation [5].